chmduquesne/sharebox-fs/README.md

 I am no longer developing this project.
-For a promissing alternative, see https://bazil.org/
+For a promising alternative, see https://bazil.org/

 ---